ampproject/amp.dev/content/docs/getting_started/visual_story/start_story.md

 In addition to these required attributes, there are other attributes you can apply.
 To learn more, see the [attributes](/docs/reference/components/amp-story.html#attributes) section of the amp-story reference documentation.

-{% call callout('Note', type='note') %}
-These metadata attributes supplement and do not replace any Structured Data (e.g. JSON-LD) on the page.
+Note: These metadata attributes supplement and do not replace any Structured Data (e.g. JSON-LD) on the page.
 To ensure your AMP pages are discovered across all platforms, you should add [Structured Data](/docs/fundamentals/discovery.html#integrate-with-third-party-platforms-through-additional-metadata) to all your AMP pages, including AMP stories.
-{% endcall %}

 At this point, we have a shell of a story without any content.
 Let's create that page.